 Myeloid blast crisis: 260 patients with myeloid blast crisis were enrolled.
-95 (37%) had received prior chemotherapy for treatment of either accelerated phase or blast crisis ("pre-treated patients") whereas 165 (63%) had not ("untreated patients").
+95 (37%) had received prior chemotherapy for treatment of either accelerated phase or blast crisis ("pretreated patients") whereas 165 (63%) had not ("untreated patients").
 The first 37 patients were started at 400 mg, the protocol was subsequently amended to allow higher dosing and the remaining 223 patients were started at 600 mg.

-The primary efficacy variable was the rate of haematological response, reported as either complete haematological response, no evidence of leukaemia, or return to chronic phase CML.
-In this study, 31% of patients achieved a haematological response (36% in previously untreated patients and 22% in previously treated patients) (Table 2).
-The rate of response was also higher in the patients treated at 600 mg (33%) as compared to the patients treated at 400 mg (16%, p=0.0220).
+The primary efficacy variable was the rate of haematological response, reported as either complete haematological response, no evidence of leukaemia, or return to chronic phase CML using the same criteria as for the study in accelerated phase.
+In this study, 31% of patients achieved a haematological response (36% in previously untreated patients and 22% in previously treated patients).
+The rate ofresponse was also higher in the patients treated at 600 mg (33%) as compared to the patients treated at 400 mg (16%, p=0.0220).
 The current estimate of the median survival of the previously untreated and treated patients was 7.7 and 4.7 months, respectively.